nasa/cumulus-dashboard/README.md

 *In Development - subject to change:*

 The `RECOVERY_PATH` environment variable allows the specification of a recovery endpoint for the recovery of granules and collections.
 The implementation of this recovery is currently up to the user.

 Setting the `RECOVERY_PATH` configuration variable will activate a button on the Collection Overview and Granule Overview pages.
-When pressed, this button will send one of the two following requests per selected item in the Overview Table: `{{cumulus_backend_url}}/{{RECOVERY_PATH}}/granules/{{granuleId}}` for granule recovery or `{{cumulus_backend_url}}/{{RECOVERY_PATH}}/collections/{{collectionId}}` for collection recovery.
+When pressed, this button will send one of the two following requests per selected item in the Overview Table:
+- `{{cumulus_backend_url}}/{{RECOVERY_PATH}}/granules/{{granuleId}}` for granule recovery
+- `{{cumulus_backend_url}}/{{RECOVERY_PATH}}/collections/{{collectionId}}` for collection recovery.

 Each of these requests will have a body of:

 ```json
 {